 Enjoying the Rides

-The harnesses on each ride differ slightly, and there were very few times where I felt that my stoma would be impacted by them.
+The harnesses on each ride differ slightly, and there were very few times when I felt that my stoma would be impacted by them.

 That said, this depends greatly on the placement of your stoma, how far your appliance sticks out, your weight, etc.